 The Port of Ness (Butt of Lewis) is 10 miles North from Shader by road.

-There are short walks to the shore and village, including the fascinating Steinacleit archeological site, from where you can enjoy the view back down over Loch an Duin.
-Clach an Trushal stone, reputed to be the tallest monolith in Scotland, is a few minutes away in the next village of Ballantrushal.
-Barvas has a resource for watersport enthusiasts or for something a little less demanding, there is Ness nature sanctuary.
+There are shorter walks to the shore and village, including the fascinating Steinacleit archeological site, from where you can enjoy the view back down over Loch an Duin.
+Clach an Trushal stone, reputed to be the tallest monolith in Scotland, is minutes away in the next village of Ballantrushal.

 On dark clear evenings Shader village can be a haven for stargazers due to the low light pollution,and on a fine Summer evening you may just want to relax at this peaceful stopover and watch the sun setting over the Atlantic.

 For Petrol nearest to Shader:

 4miles South at Welcome Inn Filling Station in Barvas.